TortoiseWolfe/rn_Turtorial_Outline/Prompt.md

      - **Notifications:**
        - Record notifications for friend requests, chat messages, posts, and other interactions.
      - **Geolocation:**
        - Store user location data for real-time tracking.
+User must be able to toggle off easily
    - **Security & Real-Time:**
      - Implement robust Row-Level Security (RLS) policies on every table.
      - Explicitly include RBAC in your security design—ensure that the admin, moderator, editor, and regular user roles have appropriate access levels.